e-caste/SoftEng-EZGas/docs/DesignDocument.md

 ```

 ## UC8 - Obtain price of fuel for gas stations in a certain geographic area

-- (get user coordinates) - no method
-- get gas station dtos by proximity
-- for each gas station dto:
-        getPriceReportDtos

 ```plantuml
 @startuml
 skinparam backgroundcolor #FFFFEE